canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Extend experiments adaptively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, the most novel feature of :code:`experiment-design` is the ability to extend an |LHS| and an orthogonal sampling by generating new samples, that still follow the Latin hypercube scheme if possible (See `Bogoclu (2022) <https://hss-opus.ub.ruhr-uni-bochum.de/opus4/frontdoor/deliver/index/docId/9143/file/diss.pdf>`_).
+Finally, one of the most novel features of :code:`experiment-design` is the ability to extend an |LHS| and an orthogonal sampling by generating new samples that adhere to the Latin hypercube scheme when possible (See `Bogoclu (2022) <https://hss-opus.ub.ruhr-uni-bochum.de/opus4/frontdoor/deliver/index/docId/9143/file/diss.pdf>`_).
 One use case of this feature is to extend the experiments in regions with interesting or unsatisfying results.
-Let us consider the same problem as above, where we wanted to estimate the mean of the Ackley function.
+Let's consider the same problem as above, where we wanted to estimate the mean of the Ackley function.

 .. code:: python